ddev/ddev-xhgui/README.md

    tar -xvf 0.18.0.tar.gz
    ```

-- Copy the two files in the `.ddev/xhgui/examples` folder (not the `php-profiler` you just downloaded) to your WordPress folder, and append to your `wp-config-ddev.php`:
+- Copy the two files in the `.ddev/xhgui/examples` folder to your WordPress folder, and append to your `wp-config-ddev.php`:

    ```php
    require_once __DIR__ . '/php-profiler-0.18.0/autoload.php';